sakai-mirror/wsrp/producer/README.txt

        http://sakai-host:8080/sakai-wsrp-producer/wsrp4j/WSRPRegistrationService

 3. Portlet Handle
 		This should be the tool id for the tool you want to publish.
-For a list of available tools with their ids, see the mercury portal.
-For instance, use 'sakai.announcements' for the Announcement Tool.
+See the section above “Choosing the portlet Handle” for more information.

 4. Markup Interface URL
        http://sakai-host:8080/sakai-wsrp-producer/wsrp4j/WSRPBaseService